 Meters are attached to all the TV sets within the households of the sample in the Providence-New Bedford market which contains approximately 624,000 television households.
 The meters gather TV ratings information on a daily basis.
 This information is used by local television stations, local cable systems, advertisers and their agencies to make programming decisions.
 WSBE-TV broadcasts at a minimum of sixteen hours daily, 365 days a year.
 The overall average number of households that view WSBE-TV programming during the ratings period are measured on a weekly basis.
 Viewing time is broken down into three categories: weekday daytime (7:00 AM - 6:30 PM Monday - Friday), primetime (8:00 PM - 11:00 PM Monday - Saturday and 7:00 PM - 11:00 PM Sunday) and all day (7:00 AM - 1:00 AM Sunday - Saturday).
 The objective is to increase the number of households viewing WSBE-TV/Rhode Island PBS to a number that reflects a 10 percent increase over the same ratings period for the prior year.
+Values for FY 2006 and FY 2007 reflect corrections of those previously reported.
 Attorney General Percentage of Cases Dismissed